-Click on a career title that interests you to go to the informational page located on O\NET showing the skills, abilities, and education necessary for this career or occupation.
+Click on a career title of interests and review the knowledge, skills, abilities, and education required for the career or occupation.

 Researching Careers: My Next Move for Veterans

 If you have already narrowed your career choices, My Next Move for Veterans can provide information on the education, experience, and credentials necessary to be successful in your chosen field or career.